losisin/helm-values-schema-json/docs/README.md

 ### Const

-The `const` keyword is used to restrict a value to a single value and is equivalent to an `enum`.
-Following best practices, `type` is dropped from genenrated schema [section 6.1.3](https://json-schema.org/draft/2020-12/json-schema-validation#section-6.1.3)
+The `const` keyword is used to restrict instances to a single specific JSON value of any type including `null`.
+Therefore, `type` is redundant and dropped from generated schema. [section 6.1.3](https://json-schema.org/draft/2020-12/json-schema-validation#section-6.1.3)

 ```yaml
 nameOverride: foo # @schema const: foo